Musashi Imperial Graveyard: Resting place of Emperors

 If you are interested in the Imperial Family, visit the Musashi Imperial Graveyard!
 It is a beautiful place that has strong connections with Japanese history.
 And make sure to get some pictures because what is there is hard to find anywhere else.
 It’s an interesting Tokyo photo spot.

-And one last thing!
-If you are fortunate, you might see a member of the Imperial family.
-They go there to pay respects to their ancestors on occasion.
-You might get lucky.
-Please leave questions and comments below.
+One last thing!
+You might see a member of the Imperial family.
+They go there to pay respects to their ancestors occasionally.
+Cross your fingers if you visit.
+Leave questions and comments below.

 External related websites: